Get E-Book

 socket.write(Buffer.from([0x6f, 0x6b, 0x0a]));

-The return value is the stream backpressure signal. true means the writable side is below its configured threshold. false means the writable side has buffered enough that the producer should wait for drain.
+The return value is the stream backpressure signal. true means the writable side is still below its configured threshold. false means the writable side has buffered enough that the producer should wait for drain.

 if (!socket.write(chunk)) {